William-Moreno/data-structures-and-algorithms/challenges/tree/README.md

   - `postOrder()` - traverses the BinaryTree and returns an array of the contained values in post-order depth first method.

-  - `findMaximumValue()` - traverse the BinaryTree in a pre-order method comparing the values of the nodes and setting a pre-declared variable to the higher value of each comparison.
+  - `findMaximumValue()` - traverses the BinaryTree in a pre-order method comparing the values of the nodes and setting a pre-declared variable to the higher value of each comparison.
 Following the traversal the variable containing the highest value in the BinaryTree is returned.

 ![Whiteboard Example](../../assets/find-maximum-value.png)